Ultra123-hub/Super-Store-Products-Analysis/README.md

 ```

 ![](sales_distribution.png)
-**Insight: It can be observed from the line graph above that the Super Store had The company recorded its highest sales in November followed by September and March.
-It recorded the least sales in February.**
+**Insight:** It can be observed from the line graph above that the Super Store had its highest sales in November, followed by September and March.
+It recorded the least sales in February.

-**2. Profit distribution: To explore the distribution of the profit, we apply the same summary statistics step as the above...**
+**2. Profit distribution:** To explore the distribution of the profit, we apply the same summary statistics step as the above...

 ```python
 #summary statistics of the profit
 df['profit'].describe()
 ```
-Furthermore, I created a new column month_profit by grouping profit by month and plotted a line chart using Matplotlib.
+Furthermore, I created a new column 'month_profit' by grouping profit by month and plotted a line chart using Matplotlib.

 ```python
 month_profit = df.groupby('month')['profit'].sum()